Like ToolFern? Prefer us as your source on Google →

 Crop Image

 Trim away the parts you do not need and keep exactly the region you want.
-Drag the crop box, lock it to a common aspect ratio, then download — all 100% in your browser, so your image is never uploaded.
+Drag the crop box, lock it to a common aspect ratio, then download, all instantly.

 🖼️